radioCKUT/digital-logsheets/README.md

 ###Purpose

-This application aims to serve the following CKUT 90.3FM stakeholders by allowing:
+This application aims to serve the following CKUT 90.3FM stakeholders in the following ways:

-1. Programmers to more conveniently report what they play
+1. Programmers: More convenient reporting of program content as required by station policy
-2. Programming directors to more quickly track and monitor airplay statistics
+2. Station directors: Quicker tracking and monitoring of airplay statistics
-3. Listeners to access what was played on-air at any time
+3. Listeners: Find out what content was played during a specific time on-air

-It will strive to be a complete replacement of the current paper logsheet system.
+This application will strive to be a complete replacement of the current paper logsheet system.

 ###Requirements

-These requirements are divided up by the stakeholders who would be using them most.
+These requirements are divided up by the stakeholders they would most affect.
 Separate interfaces would likely need to be created for each of these sections, but all features (if applicable) should read from and write to the same database.

 ####Programmers
-Achieve a balance of browser compatibility (i.e., older browsers may be used) and technology accessibility.
+Achieve a balance of browser compatibility and accessibility in terms of ability to use the digital-logsheets tool.

-Allow programmers to enter the following data about their programs:
+Allow programmers to enter the following data about their programs into an online form:

 - Basic metadata (program, air date/time, pre-record date, notes)
 - For each individual audio segment: start time, station-defined category, CanCon, New Rel, French Vocal, Request